MattpLawrence/Game-Chat/README.md

 ### -What was Learned:

-I learned how to use socket.io to set up web
+I learned how to use socket.io to set up web sockets to transfer messages without having to update the webpage.
+Additionally how to set up routes to and from the frontend and database to relate information and display it appropriately.

 ## Table of Contents: